-For qualified pharmacy expenses, employers can make HRA funds available to account holders using one of these options:
+When pharmacy expenses are a qualified expense eligible for payment or reimbursement from the HRA, employers can make HRA funds available to account holders using one of these options:

-Health payment card: Account holders will get a Kaiser Permanente health payment card, which works like a debit card.
+- Health payment card: Account holders will get a Kaiser Permanente health payment card, which works like a debit card.
 It's the most convenient way for employees to use their HRA funds to pay qualified expenses when they get care or a bill.
-If account holders pay out of pocket for pharmacy expenses, they have the option to request reimbursement from their HRA using the electronic or paper option.

-Automatic reimbursement: Account holders will pay out of pocket for pharmacy services.
+If account holders pay out of pocket for pharmacy expenses, they have the option to request reimbursement from their HRA using the electronic or paper option. - Automatic reimbursement: Account holders will pay out of pocket for pharmacy services.
 After the pharmacy claim has been processed, a claim for HRA reimbursement will be automatically filed for the account holder.
 The filed claim amount will be equal to the total amount owed for the qualified services received, including any amount not covered by the payment made during the visit.
-The account holder will be responsible for paying any cost-share amounts still owed to Kaiser Permanente.

-Electronic or paper reimbursement: Account holders will pay out of pocket for pharmacy services.
+The account holder will be responsible for paying any cost-share amounts still owed to Kaiser Permanente. - Electronic or paper reimbursement: Account holders will pay out of pocket for pharmacy services.
 After the visit, the account holder will need to file a claim to request reimbursement from their HRA.
-See Electronic reimbursement and Paper reimbursement for more information.
+See Electronic reimbursement and Paper reimbursement on page 8.